Badging API

 For AI Browsers and Computer Use, badging matters because an agent can change the user's environment without opening a page.
 A mail assistant, scheduling agent, shopping monitor, claims workflow, learning system, or workplace dashboard can leave a count or flag on an installed web app after background work.

-Badging sits near Notifications API, Push API, and Service Workers, but it is not the same layer.
-Push can deliver data, a service worker can run background code, a notification can interrupt, and a badge can persist as a quiet reminder.
+Badging sits near Notifications API, Push API, Service Workers, and Web App Manifest, but it is not the same layer.
+Push can deliver data, a service worker can run background code, a notification can interrupt, a manifest can define app identity, and a badge can persist as a quiet reminder.
 A governed agent design should treat those as separate events.

 Governance Use